Reliable Frequency Regulation through Vehicle-to-Grid: Encoding Legislation with Robust Constraints: Time Discretization

 \section{Time Discretization}

-In line with standard market practice, we assume henceforth that the utility and the TSO accept only constant market bids over the trading intervals~$\mathcal{T}_k=[ (k-1)\Delta t, k \Delta t )$ for all~$k \in \K = \{1,\ldots,K\}$, where $K = \frac{T}{\Delta t} \in \mathbb{N}$.
-In the French electricity market, for example, the length $\Delta t$ of a trading interval is set to $30$~minutes.
-We further assume that the power demand for driving and the maximum charge and discharge power of the vehicle charger remain constant over the trading intervals.
+In order to derive a lossless time discretization of the frequency deviation scenarios in problem~\eqref{pb:Rc}, we assume from now on that the power demand for driving and the maximum charge and discharge power of the vehicle charger remain constant over the trading intervals.
 This assumption is justified because a vehicle that is both driving and parking in the same trading interval cannot offer constant market bids and is therefore unable to participate in the electricity market.
 Although the power demand for driving may fluctuate wildly, the battery state-of-charge cannot increase while the vehicle is driving, and therefore the power consumption for driving can be averaged over trading intervals without loss of generality.
-Note that we do \emph{not} assume the frequency deviation scenarios $\delta$ to remain constant over the trading intervals.
+Note that we do \emph{not} assume the frequency deviation scenarios~$\delta$ to remain constant over the trading intervals.
 In practice $\delta$ may fluctuate on time scales of the order of milliseconds, and averaging out the frequency deviations across a trading interval could result in a dangerous oversimplification of reality.
+This phenomenon is illustrated in the following example.